mattbeckley/PDALIntro/README.md

 # Example datasets
 - There are some example [LAZ](https://laszip.org/) files under the data directory of the git repo.
 However, users are also encouraged to use their own data, or download data from [OpenTopography](https://portal.opentopography.org/datasets).  **Note** for the workshop, it is best to work with smaller files to keep processing times short.
 As a rule of thumb, keeping datasets below 5 million points is recommended for quick processing times.

+# Acknowledgements
+The focus of this workshop is getting users comfortable with basic PDAL commands, and workflows.
+This workshop is geared to the novice PDAL user.
+Content for this workshop is based on a subset of two existing PDAL workshops:
+- PDAL's main workshop material: https://pdal.io/en/2.5.3/workshop/index.html
+- Dr. Adam Steer's PDAL workshop from FOSS4G SotM Oceania in 2018: https://github.com/adamsteer/f4g-oceania-pdal

+Users are encouraged to explore these two excellent resources for more advanced PDAL usage and examples.